rsksmart/tokenbridge/federator/README.md

 }
 ```

-You need to change `"<YOUR NODE HOST AND RPC PORT>"` for the url of your node for that network and the json rpc port. `Remember to do it for both networks`.
+You need to change `"<YOUR NODE HOST AND RPC PORT>"` for the url of your node for that network and the json rpc port,  host can only be `https or localhost`.
+`Remember to do it for both networks`.
 Also you need to create a `federators.key` file with the federator private in it.

 ### Latest block